handsontable/hyperformula/docs/guide/dependency-graph.md

 [getCellPrecedents](../api/classes/hyperformula.html#getcellprecedents) method returns all the in-neighbors in the dependency graph for a given cell address or range.
 In particular:
 - If the argument is a single cell, `getCellPrecedents` returns all the cells and ranges contained in that cell's formula.
 - If the argument is a range of cells, `getCellPrecedents` returns some cell addresses and/or smaller ranges contained in that range.
-The exact result depends on the optimizations applied by the HyperFormula to the dependency graph, some of which are described in [this section](#optimisations-for-large-ranges).
+The exact result depends on the optimizations applied by the HyperFormula to the dependency graph, some of which are described in the section ["Optimizations for large ranges"](#optimizations-for-large-ranges).

 ```js
 const hfInstance = HyperFormula.buildFromArray( [ ['1', '=A1', '=A1+B1'] ] );